 - Critically evaluate the technical soundness of both the approach used AND the results obtained in the published work.

 - Propose, in concrete terms, research work that might be done to extend and (if necessary) improve upon the study discussed in the article.

 Students taking the exam will be given three research articles to consider.
+Articles are submitted by CHME faculty to the Qualifying Exam Coordinator, who subsequently assures no student is given the option to select an article submitted by their own supervising professor.
 The student will choose one of those three articles to evaluate and submit within ten working days a written document addressing the five points listed above.

 - Student must analyze the assigned article and compose the written critical report themselves with no assistance from others.
 However, students may obtain editorial help with the grammar, punctuation, spelling, and so forth.
 Under no circumstances is the editor/proofreader allowed to read the journal article you are reviewing.